elixir-lang/elixir-lang.github.com/getting-started/meta/quote-and-unquote.markdown

 {key, value} #=> Tuples with two elements
 ```

 Most Elixir code has a straight-forward translation to its underlying quoted expression.
 We recommend you try out different code samples and see what the results are.
 For example, what does `String.upcase("foo")` expand to?
-We have also learned that `if(true, do: :this, else: :that)` is the same as `if true do :this else :that end`.
+We have also learned that `if(true, do: :this, else: :that)` is the same as `if true, do: :this, else: :that`.
 How does this affirmation hold with quoted expressions?

 ## Unquoting